IRS Forms

 When is a qualified appraisal required?

-For most noncash gifts where a single item or similar group exceeds 5,000, you must obtain a qualified appraisal, have the appraiser sign Part IV, and the donee sign Part V. The appraisal must be dated within the 60‑day window.
+For most noncash gifts where a single item or similar group exceeds $5,000, you must obtain a qualified appraisal, have the appraiser sign Part IV, and the donee sign Part V. The appraisal must have a valuation effective date no earlier than 60 days before the contribution and no later than the date of the contribution, and you must receive the signed appraisal before the return due date including extensions.

 What about vehicles?